datastax/dsbulk/manual/settings.md

 Default: **"./logs"**.

+#### -verbosity,--log.verbosity _&lt;number&gt;_

+The desired level of verbosity.
+Valid values are:

+- 0 (quiet): DSBulk will only log WARN and ERROR messages.
+- 1 (normal): DSBulk will log INFO, WARN and ERROR messages.
+- 2 (verbose) DSBulk will log DEBUG, INFO, WARN and ERROR messages.

+Default: **1**.

 #### -reportRate,--monitoring.reportRate _&lt;string&gt;_

 The report interval.
 DSBulk will print useful metrics about the ongoing operation at this rate.
 Durations lesser than one second will be rounded up to 1 second.